nikhilt1933/Email-Sender-Application/README.md

 ## No opening mail.
+Compose email without opening email in browser.

 ## Composing email was never this easy.
+See for your self!

 # As Always, pull requests are always welcomed.